Holiday Tech Scams to Avoid in 2025 (Fake Deliveries, Gift Cards & More)

 1. Fake Package Delivery Scams (The #1 Scam of 2025)

-• Never click delivery links from text messages
+• Don’t click delivery links from texts

-• Block unexpected “package update” numbers
+• Block suspicious “package update” numbers

 2. Gift Card Scams